Field hockey in Australia

 Field hockey is a moderately popular sport in Australia.
-It's usually referred to as simply "hockey" and is played in winter, with a season typically starting in March and April.
+It is usually referred to as simply "hockey" and is played in winter, with a season typically starting in March and April.
 The national governing body, Hockey Australia has 162,176 registered players as of 2020, with a 48% to 52% split of male to female players.
 Australia is home to two of the best national hockey teams in the world, with both the men and the women having won the Olympics, Commonwealth Games and World Cup one or more times.

 History

 The beginnings of Australian hockey

 The British navy are often credited as being the first to bring hockey into Australia.
-In the late 1800s, Australia didn't have a navy and relied on the British to defend their coastlines, this meant that many british games were brought in by the military personnel who were stationed there, one of them being hockey.
+In the late 1800s, Australia didn't have a navy and relied on the British to defend their coastlines, this meant that many British games were brought in by the military personnel who were stationed there, one of them being hockey.

 The AWHA

 The foundation of the Australian Women's Hockey Association (AWHA) in 1910, led to the rapid growth of women's hockey all over Australia.
-It was linked closely to the All England Women's Hockey Accosiation, with whom the first Australian women's national team played their first match against in 1914, in addition to their first overseas test in 1930.
+It was linked closely to the All England Women's Hockey Association, with whom the first Australian women's national team played their first match against in 1914, in addition to their first overseas test in 1930.
 In 1927, the AWHA became a founding member of the International Federation of Women's Hockey Associations, alongside Denmark, England, Ireland, Scotland, South Africa, the United States and Wales, which in 1982 merged with the International Hockey Federation.